3 key takeaways

 What type of resume do employers prefer?

-Employers generally prefer chronological resumes that clearly showcase relevant work experience, skills, and achievements in reverse chronological order.
+Employers generally prefer chronological resumes that clearly showcase relevant work experience, skills, and achievements in reverse time order.
 The resume should be clean, well-organized, and typically 1-2 pages long, with bullet points highlighting quantifiable accomplishments.

 What are the four main types of resumes?